-If the interested volunteer meets these requirements, (s)he attends a training session with VASOS staff that teaches him or her how to conduct an audit of a volunteer.
+If the interested volunteer meets these requirements, they will attend a training session with VASOS staff that teaches him or her how to conduct an audit of a volunteer.
 During this session, equipment needs and condition is covered, as are proper methods.
 How to complete the audit checklist used during the audit is covered (Appendix D).

 The auditor must complete at least two audits every two years to remain an auditor, and must send the audit forms to the VASOS coordinator within three weeks of completion.
 Incoming audits are reviewed by the Coordinator or designee.
-If the audit form is not be filled out properly, the Coordinator or designee works with the auditor to improve his or her auditing performance.
-Should the auditor fail to properly complete the forms on more than twice in a year, (s)he is required to attend another auditor training session or will lose his or her auditing status.
+If the audit form is not be filled out properly, the Coordinator or designee works with the auditor to improve their auditing performance.
+Should the auditor fail to properly complete the forms on more than twice in a year, they are required to attend another auditor training session or will lose their auditing status.